nens/threedi-docs/source/h_onedee_flow.rst

 .. _1d_friction:

-Friction in the 1D Domain
+Friction in the 1D domain
 -------------------------

-3Di calculates the bottom friction/ or wall friction in the 1D-domain by integrating the shear stress over the cross-sectional area and over the length of the 1D element:
+3Di calculates the bottom friction or wall friction in the 1D-domain by integrating the shear stress over the cross-sectional area and over the length of the 1D element:

 .. math::